cedrichansen/File_Transfer_Program/README.md

 One of the IPv flags (both server and client can activate this flag)

-* 4 : enables IPv4 Datagram packets (default)
+* 4 : enables IPv4 Datagram packets as prefered method(default)

-* 6 : enables IPv6 Datagram packets
+* 6 : enables IPv6 Datagram packets as prefered method

 One of the ack types (client only needs to activate this flag)